-Rezūm is a new, revolutionary and minimally invasive treatment for BPE that uses water vapour to destroy the enlarged prostate.
-Using a specially designed device placed through the urethra, water vapour or steam is directly injected into the obstructing prostate tissue.
+rezūm is a new, revolutionary and minimally invasive treatment for BPE that uses heated water to treat prostate blockage.
+A single-use, specially designed device is placed through the urethra and water vapour or steam is injected under direct vision into the obstructing prostate tissue.

 Each steam treatment releases a precise amount of sterile water vapour around the prostate cells.
 As the water vapour condenses, the heat destroys the prostate tissue and blood vessels in the treated area.
-Over time, the body reabsorbs the destroyed tissue, reducing prostate size and allowing the urethra to re-open.
+Over time, the body reabsorbs the destroyed tissue, reducing prostate size and allowing the urethra to widen.